Hands in gloves holding a mesh bag filled with apples, surrounded by more apples in a vibrant setting.

 The Greater Boston Food Bank

-Amanda Banta: The Greater Boston Food Bank works to end hunger by providing supplies to food banks and programs in Eastern Massachusetts.
+Amanda Banta said: The Greater Boston Food Bank works to end hunger by providing supplies to food banks and programs in Eastern Massachusetts.

 Volunteers at the main distribution center will check, sort and package food and grocery products that will be distributed to families in need.